 - Working Memory – Research published in the journal Psychopharmacology in 2014 suggests that green tea can enhance our brain’s cognitive functions particularly the working memory.

 - Inflammatory Skin Diseases – A study in 2007 concluded that green tea could help treat skin disorders such as dandruff and psoriasis.

-- Rheumatoid Arthritis – We reported last week on a new study which found that a compound in green tea could be an effective treatment for RA.
-If you would like to read the full article please click on the link below.
+- Rheumatoid Arthritis – A new study has found that a compound in green tea could be an effective treatment for RA.

 There are few side effects for adults of drinking green tea but those taking anticoagulant drugs such as warfarin should drink it with caution due to its vitamin K content.

 Matcha is a powdered form of green tea and one cup delivers the equivalent antioxidant power of 10 cups of green tea.
 It is also said to have approximately 15 times the amount of antioxidants as blueberries or pomegranates.
 There have been few studies on the health benefits of matcha but it can be assumed that the possible benefits of green tea would be obtained from matcha as well.